-Beyond the fact that this is the last studio album with original materials, this album is also probably the creative climax of the "Rage Quartet", which in every hearing even 20 years later shakes our bodies, shakes our heads and rattles our bones.
+Beyond the fact that this is the group's last studio album with original materials, this album is also probably the creative climax of the "Rage Quartet", which in every hearing even 20 years later shakes our bodies, shakes our heads, and rattles our bones.

-Seven years after the debut album that changed the musical map with the unique and psychedelic combination of rap, metal, punk and funk and three years after "Evil Empire" that infused us into sounds we did not believe could be produced from a guitar, we get this album that is nothing short of a musical paradox.
+Seven years after the debut album that changed the musical map with the unique and psychedelic combination of rap, metal, punk, and funk and three years after "Evil Empire" that infused us with sounds we did not believe could be produced from a guitar, we get this album that is nothing short of a musical paradox.

 We continue with the first single from the album "Guerrilla Radio", which deals with the presidential campaign between Bush and Gore in 2000.
 Wilk's snare attack gradually intensifies to the point of crescendo and the eruption with the frenetic and bouncy reef of Tim Commerford and Morello.
 What a great song it is... and there's even a harmonica solo here, shocking?
 A harmonica solo that makes us bang our heads against a wall like it's a cruel slayer riff.

-The third track "Calm Like a Bomb" is very misleading in its "soothing" title and Commerford's silent bass opening, but Zack whispers in our ear that it is not going to last that long feel the full blast he whispers and we really feel the earthquake that is going to fall on us with effect Hua waa on Commerford's bass and with the rising and falling alarm that Morello produces from the guitar.
+The third track "Calm Like a Bomb" is very misleading in its "soothing" title and Commerford's silent bass opening, but Zack whispers in our ear that it is not going to last that long feel the full blast he whispers and we really feel the earthquake that is going to fall on us with cry-baby effect on Commerford's bass and with the rising and falling alarmed that Morello produces from the guitar.

 But these two are just a preparation for the madness that is going to come in the fifth strip.
 "Born of a Broken Man" is a song that breaks and destroys just like its title.
 It's a personal song that Zack wrote about the nervous breakdown his father experienced, and you can actually feel it in the song, including the anger and rage that goes through Morello's reef.

-This amazing album also includes the track "Voice of the Voiceless" written about journalist Mumia Abu-Jamal that Morello visited in prison before being sentenced to death, the "Wake Up" that appeared in the soundtrack of the movie Matrix, the mighty "No Shelter" that was added as a bonus only in the Japanese and Australian versions Of the album and more.
+This amazing album also includes the track "Voice of the Voiceless" written about journalist Mumia Abu-Jamal whom Morello visited in prison before being sentenced to death, the "Wake Up" that appeared in the soundtrack of the movie "Matrix", the mighty "No Shelter" that was added as a bonus only in the Japanese and Australian versions of the album and more.

-Rage is perhaps the best performance band in the world, and we had the fortune to have it here in Israel for a series of shows in 2000 right after the album was released.
-This was without a doubt one of the best performances the writers has seen in Israel and we hope we can come back and see this musical wonder soon.
+Rage is perhaps the best-performing band in the world, and we had the fortune to have it here in Israel for a series of shows in 2000 right after the album was released.
+This was without a doubt one of the best performances the writers have seen in Israel and we hope we can come back and see this musical wonder soon.